Play Retro Games on your Raspberry Pi with RetroPie

 sudo ./retropie_setup.sh

 This dialog has a variety of different options, but the one we want to pay attention to is the “Basic Install” option.
-This option will be used to install all the “core” and “main” packages of RetroPie.
+This option will be used to install all the “core” and “main” packages of RetroPie on to your Raspberry Pi.

-Select this option by using the arrow keys to navigate to it and using the enter button to select it.
+Select this option by using the ARROW keys to navigate to it and using the ENTER key to select it.

-8. Once the installation process has completed, you will be taken back to the main menu of the Retropie setup script.
+9. Once the installation process has completed, you will be taken back to the main menu of the RetroPie setup script.

-The next step of setting up our Raspberry Pi with RetroPie is to allow it to autostart the emulation station software.
-Lucky for us this is a relatively simple process as the Retropie setup script handles it.
+The next step of setting up RetroPie is to allow it to auto start when your Pi powers on.
+Lucky for us this is a relatively simple process as the setup script handles it for us.

 To proceed with enabling autostart, go into the “Configuration / Tools” menu.